OperaGraecaAdnotata/OGA/README.md

 src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a><br/>
-This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"> Creative Commons Attribution-ShareAlike 4.0 International License</a>.
+This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"> Creative Commons Attribution-ShareAlike 4.0 International License</a> (for more details, look also at the repositories of the original texts mentioned above).